l2beat/l2beat/website/src/content/pages/Faq/faq.md

   </tbody>
 </table>

+## How exactly do you calculate metrics like TVL?

+It varies from project to project but we generally track the amount of tokens locked in all token bridges for a given L2.
+Sometimes it's a single token bridge like for zkSync but sometimes these are multiple token bridges for a single L2 (Optimism).

+For more details see our [project definitions](https://github.com/l2beat/l2beat/tree/master/config/src/projects).

 ## Apart from TVL, what is L2BEAT aiming to track?

 We will continuously monitor different L2 technologies with the primary focus on user funds' security.
 To this end we will track not just the usage of a particular L2 (TVL, frequency of state root commits, number of transactions, gas cost, etc...) but we will try highlight main risks related to their implementation that may affect user's funds security.